syl20bnr/spacemacs-elpa-mirror/melpa/isearch+-readme.txt

      filter-predicate suite for subsequent searches.
 Unless you save it, the next Isearch starts out from scratch, using the default value of `isearch-filter-predicate'.

+   - `M-?
+S' (`isearchp-toggle-auto-save-filter-predicate') toggles option `isearchp-auto-save-filter-predicate-flag', which provides automatic filter-predicate saving (so no need to use `M-? s').

    - `M-? n' (`isearchp-defun-filter-predicate') names the current suite of filter predicates, creating a named predicate that